sonic-net/DASH/dash-pipeline/README-dash-docker.md

 For normal day-to-day operations, the prebuilt Docker images are pulled from a publicly available Docker registry.
 This is automatically done when a `docker run` command is executed, e.g. by a `Makefile`.

->A notable exception is the `saithrift-client` docker image which is built on-demand in the dev workspace since, it is based on current build artifacts (namely, saithrift libraries).
+>A notable exception is the `saithrift-client` docker image which is built on-demand in the dev workspace since it is based on current build artifacts (namely, saithrift libraries).

 Occasionally, a Docker image must be modified, or a new one created, to serve the project's needs.
 This will require publishing (`docker push`), which is a privileged operation requiring administrative access to the Docker registry.
+This is done via Git Actions; see [Dockerfile Development and Publishing Workflows](#dockerfile-development-and-publishing-workflows).

 All Docker images used by this project should be tagged with *dependable* labels to support [Configuration Management](README-dash-workflows#configuration-management).
 When using 3rd-party containers, use of `:latest` or even `:stable` is discouraged, since the contents can change without notice following an update of a 3rd-party project.
 Use of `@sha256:xxxxx` specifies a known image version and is the most reliable.
 See [Why you should pin your docker images with SHA instead of tags](https://rockbag.medium.com/why-you-should-pin-your-docker-images-with-sha-instead-of-tags-fd132443b8a6)